This post is about how to bash commands and programming tutorials with examples.

 Bash unset variable

-unset keyword helps to remove the value from the given variable.
-The Variable is still accessible and prints an empty value.
+The unset keyword assists in removing the value from the specified variable.
+The variable remains accessible but prints an empty value.

 AGE=25